stackup-wallet/accessctl/README.md

 A fork of [SpendingLimitPolicy.sol](https://github.com/erc7579/smartsessions/blob/main/contracts/external/policies/SpendingLimitPolicy.sol).
 The difference is the inclusion of two additional features:

-1. Resetting the accrued spend at defined intervals set by the end user during initialization.
+1. Efficiently resetting the accrued spend at defined intervals set during initialization.
    - `Daily`: on midnight everyday.
    - `Weekly`: on Monday every week.
    - `Monthly`: on the first day of every month.
-2. Track both native and ERC20 tokens.
+2. Ability to track both native and ERC20 tokens.

 > **Note that this policy relies on the `TIMESTAMP` opcode during validation and requires an alternative mempool.
 This is needed to ensure time intervals work as expected.**